Equestrian child sex trial: Messages from Laken Rose's phone read to court - NZ Herald

 A later message to Williams said: "I want stuff to happen Andy especially with really young."

-In January 2019, their messages showed Williams asking Rose to talk to the girl "about cock".
+In January 2019, their messages showed Williams asking Rose to talk to the girl "about c**k".

 Rose's reply said she would "see about a feel".